ariestiyansyah/ariestiyansyah.github.io/_posts/2015-02-06-transfering-dns-from-cloudkilat-to-github-pages.md

 - Create two A record with hostname "@" and add address 192.30.252.154 and 192.30.252.153
 - Create CNAME record and point the address to "yourusername.github.io"
-- Create CNAME file on root directory of your github repo or web and add the address your domain address, for example "oonlab.com"
+- Create CNAME file on root directory of your github repo or web and add your domain address, for example "oonlab.com"

 Done,